 Unfortunately, some hernia mesh complications may be so severe that they cause death.

-Johnson & Johnson recalled its Ethicon Physiomesh hernia mesh product in May 2016 following its review of two unpublished studies that showed a higher failure rate of the Ethicon hernia mesh compared to that of other, similar hernia repair devices.
+Ethicon, a Johnson & Johnson subsidiary, withdrew its Physiomesh hernia mesh product from the market in May 2016 following its review of two unpublished studies that showed a higher failure rate of the Ethicon hernia mesh compared to that of other, similar hernia repair devices.

 The two unpublished analyses conducted by Herniamed German Registry and Danish Hernia Database determined Ethicon’s hernia recurrence and reoperation rates were higher than average.